Rustic-Citrus/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 ## Test Cases

-### A function that deposits a specific amount into an account.
+### A function that deposits a specific amount into an account, and saves the transaction data with the date and the resulting change in the balance.

 * [X] It should update the balance of the account *if* an amount is deposited.
 * [X] It should raise an error *if* the user tries to deposit a negative amount.
 * [X] It should increase the number of transactions stored in the Account object by 1 when a deposit is made.
+* [ ] It should store the transaction as an object with the date, amount and balance after the transaction.

 ### A function that withdraws a specific amount from the account *if* the value of the withdrawal is less than the balance of the account *or* the value of the withdrawal is less than the sum of the value of the overdraft and the balance of the account.

 * [X] It should update the balance *if* an amount is withdrawn.
 * [X] ~~It should withdraw funds from an account *if* the amount is positive *and* the amount is less than the balance.~~ [Implicit in the success of the three other tests in this suite]
 * [X] It should raise an error *if* an account without an overdraft limit tries to withdraw an amount that is greater than its balance.
 * [X] It should raise an error *if* an account tries to withdraw a negative amount.
-* [ ] It should increase the number of transactions stored in the Account object by 1 when a withdrawal is made.
+* [X] It should increase the number of transactions stored in the Account object by 1 when a withdrawal is made.

 ### A function that adds an overdraft to the account, which takes a number as an argument, *if* the account has the right to an overdraft.